The Falling Sun - a novel by Dylan Day

 Synopsis

-The Falling Sun is an historical novel by Dylan Day.
-It began as a short story about a detective who had to investigate a derelict warehouse.
+The idea began as a short story about a detective who had to investigate a derelict warehouse.
 That, merged with an accidental discovery on Wikipedia about Japanese-American Incarceration Camps in the United States, an interest in Japanese culture, and a love for Western movies, gave birth to this, an historical epic that can be best described as John Steinbeck meets Ken Follett.

 Theme Song